-Experiential learning at U of T Scarborough is offered through multiple units within and outside the portfolio of the Vice-Principal Academic & Dean, with programming being offered through all of our academic departments, the campus Co-op Offices, the Centre for Teaching & Learning, Academic Advising & Career Centre, the Office of Community Development & Engagement, the Office of Student Affairs and International Student Centre, and our cutting-edge innovation and entrepreneurship incubators, The Hub and The BRIDGE.
+Experiential learning at U of T Scarborough is offered through multiple units within and outside the portfolio of the Vice-Principal Academic & Dean, with programming being offered through all of our academic departments, the campus Co-op Offices, the Centre for Teaching & Learning, Academic Advising & Career Centre, the Office of Community Development & Engagement, the Office of Student Experience & Wellbeing and International Student Centre, and our cutting-edge innovation and entrepreneurship incubators, The Hub and The BRIDGE.

 At U of T Scarborough, achieving excellence in experiential learning is a team effort.

-Karen McCrindle, Associate Dean, Teaching & Learning, Director, Centre for Teaching & Learning - A long-time champion and practitioner of experiential learning, Professor Karen McCrindle provides campus leadership in the development of expert teachers, and facilitates and supports the creation of a community of practice of educators at U of T Scarborough.
+Karen McCrindle, Associate Dean, Teaching & Learning, Director, Centre for Teaching & Learning - A champion and practitioner of experiential learning, Professor McCrindle provides campus leadership in the development of expert teachers, and facilitates and supports the creation of a community of practice of educators at U of T Scarborough.
 The Centre for Teaching & Learning (CTL) is dedicated to expanding experiential learning in pedagogically sound and sustainable ways and offers a wide variety of faculty development programming and support to instructors across the campus.

 Susan Soikie, Director Arts & Science Coop - Susan provides strategic leadership and managerial oversight of numerous individual programs across the Social, Life & Natural Science, and Technology.
 Susan champions work-integrated learning on our campus and actively seeks new and innovative ways to integrate students’ work term experiences with academic programming and curricular objectives of individual programs.
 As a board member of Cooperative and Work-Integrated Learning Canada (CEWIL), Susan is committed to advancing experiential learning beyond UTSC, while linking our own initiatives to broader opportunities.